peteroupc/peteroupc.github.io/bernoulli.md

 - <small><sup id=Note42>(42)</sup> As used here and in the Flajolet paper, a geometric(_&lambda;_) random number is the number of successes before the first failure, where the success probability is _&lambda;_.</small>
 - <small><sup id=Note43>(43)</sup> Flajolet, P., Sedgewick, R., _Analytic Combinatorics_, Cambridge University Press, 2009.</small>
 - <small><sup id=Note44>(44)</sup> Monahan, J..
 "Extensions of von Neumann’s method for generating random variables."
 Mathematics of Computation 33 (1979): 1065-1069.</small>
+- <small><sup id=Note45>(45)</sup> There are two other algorithms for this function, but they both converge very slowly when _&lambda;_ is very close to 1.
+One is the general martingale algorithm, since when _&lambda;_ is in \[0, 1\], this function is an alternating series of the form `1 - x + x^2 - x^3 + ...`, whose coefficients are 1, 1, 1, 1, ....
+The other is the so-called "even-parity" construction from Flajolet et al. 2010: "(1) Flip the input coin.
+If it returns 0, return 1.
+(2) Flip the input coin.
+If it returns 0, return 0.
+Otherwise, go to step 1."</small>

 <a id=Appendix></a>
 ## Appendix